radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 #### Dynamic Entries Extension

 The RadiantOne Universal Directory supports temporary entries using the dynamicObject auxiliary object class as specified in [RFC 2589](https://www.rfc-editor.org/rfc/rfc2589).
 These entries are associated with a time to live attribute and once expired, the entry is automatically removed from the directory.
-For details on this extension, see Chapter 5 in the RadiantOne Namespace Configuration Guide.
+For details on this extension, see the RadiantOne Namespace Configuration Guide.

 Attributes Handling

 ![An image showing ](Media/Image3.45.jpg)